-- Pronouns.
-Syntax helps, but resolution of scopes can be very complex.
+Pronouns + Negations.
+Syntax helps, but resolution of scopes of both pronouns and negation can be very complex.

 "A person got run over on market square.
 He really got angry about it."

-- Negation.
-Ditto.

 "It's not good manners I don't care about."